Washington's Political Savviness

 Just read this account of his first address to Congress just after taking the oath of office in 1789, as witnessed by Senator William Maclay.
 Maclay writes:

-One of his main challenges- and indeed, an obvious one -was that in many ways, Washington had to create the presidency.
+One of his main challenges was that, in many ways, Washington had to create the presidency.

 Of course, the Constitution sketched the outlines of the position—its powers and limitations—but the actual nature of the job (the tone of the office; the ways in which the president would interact with other national officeholders or with the people of the United States; the workings of the cabinet) were up for grabs.
 The United States was an experimental government, led by a new, experimental type of executive officer.
 There was no precedent for this office in a world full of kings, leaving Washington the monumental task of figuring out how to act like a president.